jostylr/literate-programming/lp6.md

 Make a proper parser of commands, directives that allows for nested parentheticals, quotes, commas, escapes

+Let  "block name.html" get the html section of the block.
+So do the "." splitting first.

 Using  VARS to write down the variables being used at the top of the block.
 Then use _"Substitute parsing:vars" to list out the variables.

     var [insert string of comma separated variables]; // name of block